Jean Castex: Political career

 Castex was a member of The Republicans until early 2020, where he was regarded as being socially conservative.
 Following Édouard Philippe's resignation on 3 July 2020, Castex was appointed Prime Minister by President Emmanuel Macron.
 His appointment was described as a "doubling down on a course that is widely seen as centre-right in economic terms".
 Castex subsequently named his government on 6 July.

-On 25 April 2022, following Macron's re-election as President, Castex agreed to resign as Prime Minister.
+On 25 April 2022, following Macron's re-election as President, Castex agreed to resign as prime minister.
 Castex had previously pledged to do so if Macron was re-elected.
 Upon his resignation, Castex's government resigned as well, effective on 16 May.

 Life after politics

 After leaving office, Castex was nominated by his successor Élisabeth Borne as chairman of the board of directors of the Agence de financement des infrastructures de transport de France (AFITF).
+He left the post on 10 November 2022, to be nominated to the PDG of the RATP, starting on the 28 November.